Jynns/ns-3-dev-mptcp/README.md

-## the origional project that the mptcp-code is based on can be found here:
+## the original project that the mptcp-code is based on can be found here:
 [mptcp](https://github.com/mkheirkhah/mptcp)

 @article{kheirkhah2015multipath,